Enhance Your HVAC System With a UV Light Air Purifier

 First, they help improve indoor air quality by neutralizing up to 90% of microorganisms on ducts and evaporator coils, depending on intensity, placement and lamp life cycle.
 This helps restrict the growth of mould and mildew, eliminate odours from volatile organic compounds, and sterilizes germs so your air is cleaner and safer.

 Second, by reducing buildup of organic material on surfaces inside your HVAC system, it improves airflow so the system runs more efficiently and requires less maintenance and repair.
-In some cases, installed UV lights have been found to decrease energy use by 10–25%.
+In some cases, installed UV light air purification units have been found to decrease energy use by 10–25%.

 How Does UV Light in an HVAC System Work?